-Status in Status in current m onth (t)
+Status in Status i n Current M Ionth (t)

-previous month $(t - 1)$ E_t U_t N_t
+Previous Month (t-1) E_t U{t} N_t

 E{t-1} EE EU EN

 U{t-1} UE UU UN

-N {t-1} NE NU NN
+N{t-1} NE NU NN

 Flow data can provide valuable information concerning labor market conditions.
-However, due caution must be exercised in the use of flow data, as they are known to contain various forms of bias.7 Because of these biases, in certain instances, the simple addition of flow data does not necessarily yield figures that are consistent with the stock data.
+However, due caution must be exercised in the use of flow data as they are known to contain various forms of bias.
+Because of these biases, in certain instances, the simple addition of flow data does not necessarily yield figures that are consistent with the stock data.
 Therefore, it has been pointed out that "the flow data may not faithfully reflect actual labor market conditions" (Ono [1982, 1989]).
-To eliminate these problems as much as possible, the former Ministry of Labour made adjustments to the gross flow data that are more consistent with the movement of the stock data.
-The data used in this paper are this adjusted series, being published in the White Paper on Labour at several year intervals (the 1985, 1987, 1989, 1990 1991, 1992, 1993, 1994, 1998, 1999, and 2000 editions), which I have linked together.
-The flow data published in the White Paper consist of 12-month cumulative flows (12-month sum of
+In order to eliminate these problems as much as possible, the former Ministry of Labor made adjustments to the gross flow data which is more consistent with the movement of the stock data.
+The data used in this paper is this adjusted series, being published in the White Paper on Labor at several year intervals (1985, 1987, 1989, 1990 1991, 1992, 1993, 1994, 1998, 1999, 2000 editions) which I have linked together.
+The flow data published in the White Papers consist of 12-month cumulative flows (12-month sum of monthly flow

-^{7.} The major biases often mentioned in the flow data research are (1) sample bias, (2) misclassification errors, and (3) rotation group bias.
+7 The major biases often mentioned in the flow data research are (a)Sample bias, (b)Misclassification errors, and (c)Rotation group bias.
 See Abowd and Zellner (1985) and Poterba and Summers (1986) for the details of these errors.
 Although these errors may be contained in the flow data at a given point in time, Barkume and Horvath (1995) pointed out that if these biases could be assumed to remain constant over time, useful information could still be obtained by observing the time-series movement of the flow data.

-monthly flow data), which have been converted into quarterly data.
+data) which have been converted into quarterly data.
 The 12-month cumulative flow is advantageous since it eliminates systematic seasonal fluctuations.8